Spritea/BoxMOTS/boxmots/README.md

 ## Dataset Preparation
 ### KITTI MOTS
 - Download: Go to the official [homepage](https://www.vision.rwth-aachen.de/page/mots) to download the images and labels, and check the [label format](https://www.vision.rwth-aachen.de/page/mots#:~:text=code%20on%20github-,Annotation%20Format,-We%20provide%20two).
 - Convert format: Use the code mentioned in the [issue](https://github.com/VisualComputingInstitute/TrackR-CNN/issues/60) to convert the label to the COCO format.
+The label after convertion is provided [here](https://github.com/Spritea/BoxMOTS/releases/download/v0.1/annotations.zip).
 - Evaluation: Use the [MOTS Tools](https://github.com/VisualComputingInstitute/mots_tools) to evaluate the MOTS performance.

 <details>